cookbook-ms/Hodge-Edge-GP/readme.md

 # Hodge-Compositional Edge Gaussian Processes

-This is the code for Hodge-Compositional (HC) edge Gaussian processes (GPs).
+This is the code for the paper [Hodge-Compositional (HC) edge Gaussian processes (GPs)](https://arxiv.org/abs/2310.19450) in AISTATS 2024.
 It contains the three experiments, together with the corresponding datasets, as well as the kernel classes.

 ## Installation